trinodb/trino/docs/src/main/sphinx/connector/hudi.rst

       - Access Parquet columns using names from the file.
 If disabled, then columns are accessed using the index.
 Only applicable to Parquet file format.
       - ``true``
+    * - ``parquet.optimized-reader.enabled``
+      - Whether batched column readers should be used when reading Parquet files for improved performance.
+Set this property to ``false`` to disable the optimized parquet reader by default.
+The equivalent catalog session property is ``parquet_optimized_reader_enabled``.
+      - ``true``
+    * - ``parquet.optimized-nested-reader.enabled``
+      - Whether batched column readers should be used when reading ARRAY, MAP and ROW types from Parquet files for improved performance.
+Set this property to ``false`` to disable the optimized parquet reader by default for structural data types.
+The equivalent catalog session property is ``parquet_optimized_nested_reader_enabled``.
+      - ``true``
     * - ``hudi.min-partition-batch-size``
       - Minimum number of partitions returned in a single batch.
       - ``10``